xeliot/ChewSnap/README.md

 This application is still in the building process.
 I encourage any developers who want to contribute to fork the repository and pull request to main branch.

+This frontend of this application was built with [Android Studio](https://developer.android.com/studio/index.html) The serverside of this application was built with [Flask-Python](http://flask.pocoo.org/)

 &copy; 2017, Xeliot.
 All Rights Reserved.
 - Licensed Under GPL V3